UMAprotocol/UMIPs/UMIPs/umip-152.md

 This methodology allows for a huge amount of flexibility for DAOs to manage their shared resources without requiring UMA voters to make subjective judgements, which would be difficult for voters and could potentially create unpredictable and undesirable results for DAOs.

 ## Implementation
-The implementation of the Zodiac module is currently in a draft state [viewable here](https://github.com/UMAprotocol/protocol/pull/3843/files).
+The implementation of the Optimistic Governor module can be [found here](https://github.com/UMAprotocol/protocol/blob/master/packages/core/contracts/zodiac/OptimisticGovernor.sol).

-TODO: Script that can decode transactions for voters.

 ### Example Rules
 The `ZODIAC` identifier is designed to allow rules to be as flexible as possible while still being clear to UMA voters called in to resolve disputes.
 These examples are meant to inspire creativity in users creating their own rules and demonstrate the legalistic approach they should take.